mariohmol/computer-science-links/docs/Express_Postgres.md

 knex migrate:latest
 ```

+Make the connection to the database in the index.js and set on the App.

 Create a file called queries.js to have those methods.
 Use the knexcheatsheet to help you.
 Create one express route for each query, that will return the data as asked.